Demystifying Pelvic Floor

 • Sexual Dysfunction: Pelvic floor dysfunction can contribute to sexual difficulties, affecting both arousal and satisfaction.

-How Clinical Therapeutic Yoga Can Help
+How Therapeutic Yoga Can Help

-Clinical therapeutic yoga offers a holistic approach to pelvic floor health by addressing the physical, mental, and emotional aspects of well-being.
+Therapeutic yoga offers a holistic approach to pelvic floor health by addressing the physical, mental, and emotional aspects of well-being.
 It complements prescribed pelvic floor exercises and the expertise of a pelvic floor specialist.
 Here are some specific ways in which it can help:

 Awareness and Mindfulness